How to make Basil Pesto

 - 1/3 cup pine nuts, toasted

-- ½ cup freshly grated parmesan cheese
+- ½ cup parmesan cheese

 - Kosher salt and freshly ground black pepper, to taste